 Determining LTV requires a lot of information: when they purchase the product, what the terms of their contract are, and any upgrades, downgrades, and renewals.
 But it’s worth the effort because the metric reveals the staying power of your products and services.

-Investors are eager to see a strong LTV:CAC ratio, as it’s essential toward understanding and forecasting the long-term sustainability of your business.
-There’s an additional layer of security not only in cash flow, but how the product helps customers run their businesses.
+Investors (and, for those interested in acquisition, potential buyers) are eager to see a strong LTV:CAC ratio, as it’s essential for understanding and forecasting the long-term sustainability of your business.
+There’s an additional layer of security not only in cash flow, but also in how the product helps customers run their businesses.

-How to Measure a SaaS Company’s Value Based on Revenue
+How to Value a SaaS Company Based on Revenue

 Accurate SaaS company valuation relies on knowing that, as your company grows, the multiples get more defined with each round.
 And as you progress, you have more data to pull from.